-Mr Yuen Loke Chin, (Former Non-Executive Director, former member of the Remuneration and Nomination Committee) appointed 22 March 2013; resigned 9 July 2018.

-Mr Chin has over 30 years' experience in banking, investments, and mining.
-Prior to serving as a Director of a mining company listed in the TSX (Toronto Stock Exchange) in 2000.
-Mr Chin worked in the banking industry for 19 years for global financial institutions including Credit Suisse, Standard Chartered Bank, BNP and CIBC, handling project finance, corporate lending, and wealth management in Canada, Hong Kong and Singapore.
+Mr Yuen Loke Chin, (Non-Executive Director appointed 22 March 2013.)
+(Resigned on 9 July 2018) Mr Chin has over 30 years' experience in banking, investments, and mining.
+Prior to serving as a Director of a mining company listed in the TSX (Toronto Stock Exchange) in 2000; Mr Chin worked in the banking industry for 19 years for global institutions like Credit Suisse, Standard Chartered Bank, BNP and CIBC handling project finance, corporate lending, and wealth management in Canada, Hong Kong and Singapore.
+Mr Chin has a degree in economics from the Western Ontario.
+Canada.